Hongweihuo-Lab/CGraphIndex/README.md

  - dst_dir : The directory for storing the generated GIndex compressed index.
  - src_file1 ... : Text files that need to be processed, which are Vertex_x/Edge_x files resulting from the preprocessing part.

+After the build is complete, the file is stored in the dst_dir directory with the suffix .geindex.